 This study aims to develop culturally acceptable and feasible perinatal strategies to identify and enable healing and recovery of Aboriginal parents who have experienced complex childhood trauma themselves, to prevent intergenerational trauma.

-The study is being led by Dr Catherine Chamberlain from La Trobe University, and supported locally by psychologist Dr Yvonne Clark from SAHMRI.
-Funding for the study is provided by the Lowitja Institute and the National Medical Research Council.
+The study is being led by Dr Catherine Chamberlain from La Trobe University, and supported locally by a large team of experienced Aboriginal researchers.

 A collaborative agreement has been established between Nunkuwarrin Yunti, the study team, and several other Aboriginal Community Controlled Health Organisations across Victoria and NT; and staff from Nunkuwarrin Yunti’s Women’s Children’s Family Health program are helping to co-design awareness, recognition, assessment and support strategies.